RichtersFinger/yate/README.md

 ### Game Settings & Actions

 * **Play Sound**
-   The GM has multiple options to play sound from files (those need to be located in the `sound/` directory) or as text-to-speech (TTS) message for all players.
+   The game master has multiple options to play sound from files (those need to be located in the `sound/` directory) or as text-to-speech (TTS) message for all players.
    * **Play Sound** Issues the singular playback of the selected sound file for all players.
    * **Play Looping Sound** Issues the repeated playback of the selected sound file for all players (ambient sounds/music).
    * **Stop Sound** Stop playback of all sounds currently playing for players.